 Beginning junior year, dual credit opportunities are more available.
-However, in order to fulfill the Associate of Arts degree requirements, it is important to visit with Mrs. Jenkins in the counseling office as early in the academic planning process as possible.
+However, in order to fulfill the Associate of Arts degree requirements, it is important to visit with Mrs. Jenkins in the ECC College & Career Office as early in the academic planning process as possible.
 If you have questions, please visit with Mrs. Jenkins.